 Pulp and paper

 Advancing technology is enabling new uses of wood and its core chemical components in composites, films and chemically processed speciality cellulose.
-In the future such uses could add significantly to the volume of wood that needs to be extracted from forests or grown in plantations.
+Such uses can add significantly to the volume of wood that needs to be extracted from forests or grown in plantations.

-Pulp and paper is made out of wood fibres originating from natural forests or pulpwood plantations.
-Over half of the resource comes aleady from recycled fibre and other fibre sources such as agricultural residue.
+Pulp and paper is made of wood fibres originating from natural forests or pulpwood plantations.
+Over half of the resource comes already from recycled fibre and other fibre sources such as agricultural residue.
 There is however still potential for growth in recycled fibre use.